Jailbreaking Prompt Attack: A Controllable Adversarial Attack against Diffusion Models: Abstract

 Text-to-image (T2I) models can be maliciously used to generate harmful content such as sexually explicit, unfaithful, and misleading or Not-Safe-for-Work (NSFW) images.
 Previous attacks largely depend on the availability of the diffusion model or involve a lengthy optimization process.
 In this work, we investigate a more practical and universal attack that does not require the presence of a target model and demonstrate that the high-dimensional text embedding space inherently contains NSFW concepts that can be exploited to generate harmful images.
 We present the \textbf{\underline{J}}ailbreaking \textbf{\underline{P}}rompt \textbf{\underline{A}}ttack (\textit{JPA}). \textit{JPA} first searches for the target malicious concepts in the text embedding space using a group of antonyms generated by ChatGPT.
 Subsequently, a prefix prompt is optimized in the discrete vocabulary space to align malicious concepts semantically in the text embedding space.
 We further introduce a soft assignment with gradient masking technique that allows us to perform gradient ascent in the discrete vocabulary space.

-We perform extensive experiments with open-sourced T2I models, e.g. \cite{stable-diffusion-v1-4} and closed-sourced online services, e.g. \cite{ramesh2022hierarchical,midjourney,podell2023sdxl} with black-box safety checkers.
+We perform extensive experiments with open-sourced T2I models, e.g.~\citep{stable-diffusion-v1-4} and closed-sourced online services, e.g. ~\citep{ramesh2022hierarchical,midjourney,podell2023sdxl} with black-box safety checkers.
 Results show that (1) JPA bypasses both text and image safety checkers (2) while preserving high semantic alignment with the target prompt.
 (3) JPA demonstrates a much faster speed than previous methods and can be executed in a fully automated manner.
 These merits render it a valuable tool for robustness evaluation in future text-to-image generation research.
+Our code is in \href{https://github.com/mjc-ma/JPA}{https://github.com/mjc-ma/JPA}

 Disclaimer: This paper contains unsafe imagery that might be offensive to some readers.

 }